 Here at The Organized Solopreneur, you will learn to get the clutter under control and develops systems to support your business, your home and your whole life.
 This site will have lots of tips and hints – and here’s the first one – not every organizing tip is right for everybody, so don’t try everything, just use what you need and discard the rest :).

 I have a three step process for all organizing tasks.

 That’s it in a nutshell.
 Get rid of stuff before you even try to get organized, then organize what’s left.
 In order to stay organized you will need to develop systems that work for you.

-Now don’t freak out at the word systems – they don’t have to be rigid or boring.
-They need to be effective.
+I find I lose most people at the mention of the word systems, but systems don’t have to be rigid or boring.
+They just need to be effective.
 To be effective, they have to be something that works for you and your business – or they are totally useless.